 Play that adds mental stimulation, such as games or agility, is recommended — herding dogs are used to having a job to do and enjoy working.

 LOW: An occasional brushing during the week is all that’s needed to prevent matting of your Miniature American Shepherd’s coat.

 Bathe your dog as needed.
 Their nails grow quickly, so trim them often.
 For working dogs, check for debris and insects when they return indoors to prevent infections.

 LOW: There are just a few common health problems with Miniature American Shepherds:

 - MDR1 mutation

 - Progressive retinal atrophy (and other hereditary eye defects)

 - Degenerative myelopathy (spinal cord disease)

-5. Where to Adopt One
+5. Where to Adopt a Miniature American Shepherd